Financial Aid Programs and Financing Resources

 Drexel Scholarships and Grants

-The Drexel Dean's Fellowship and Dean's Award are non-need-based awards given on the basis of merit to full-time graduate students and covers a percentage of tuition costs.
-These awards are made by the Office of Graduate Admissions and require a minimum 3.0 cumulative GPA and full-time enrollment in order to continue for future years.
+The Drexel Dean's Fellowship is a non-need-based award given on the basis of merit to select graduate students and covers a percentage of tuition costs.
 Learn more about merit scholarships.

 Any student who enrolls in a Drexel graduate school program after taking a Kaplan preparation course for the GRE or GMAT will receive tuition credit equal to the amount paid for the Kaplan preparation course.
 Students who have participated in Kaplan's private tutoring sessions in preparation for the GRE or GMAT within two years of being admitted to Drexel are eligible to receive a tuition credit of up to $1,200.